Fujifilm X-H2 vs. Sony A7 IV

 Sony A7 IV

-I am primarily a still photographer and while video specs are less important to me it is notable and may be important to some that the Fujifilm X-H2 is capable of shooting 8K.
+I am primarily a still photographer, and while video specs are less important, they are notable.
+It may be important to some that the Fujifilm X-H2 can shoot 8K.

-These are merely a few of the highlights and I encourage you to look up the full list of specs as some features may be deciding factors for you.
+These are merely a few of the highlights.
+I encourage you to look up the full list of specs, as some features may be deciding factors for you.

 Handling and Setup

-The two camera bodies are very similar in size and weight and also feel very similar in the hand and both are of a nice built quality.
-The top OLED display on the X-H2, however, does set it apart and I find this display great for getting a quick glance at your settings.
+The two camera bodies are very similar in size and weight and also feel very similar in the hand.
+Both are of nice built quality.
+The top OLED display on the X-H2, however, does set it apart, and I find this display great for getting a quick glance at your settings.

 The 5.76m-Dot EVF on the Fujifilm X-H2 is far superior to the 3.68m-Dot version on the Sony A7 IV and more so than the numbers would indicate.
 It is almost a night-and-day scenario.

-Visually I find the X-H2 more pleasing to the eye but this, of course, is very subjective.
+Visually, I find the X-H2 more pleasing to the eye, but this is very subjective.

 Image Quality

 40 megapixels APS-C versus 33 megapixels full-frame.
 It’s an interesting scenario.
-Both of these cameras are obviously capable of delivering great-looking images but they do look slightly different, especially if you pixel-peep.
+Both cameras can deliver great-looking images, but they look slightly different, especially if you pixel-peep.

 The images in this article were shot in RAW and have not been edited (comparison photos only).
-The Fujifilm X-H2 photos were exported from Capture One and the Sony A7 IV from Lightroom.
-The Fujifilm images appear slightly warmer but this, of course, can easily be adjusted to your liking.
+The Fujifilm X-H2 photos were exported from Capture One, and the Sony A7 IV photos were exported from Lightroom.
+The Fujifilm images appear slightly warmer, but this, of course, can easily be adjusted to your liking.

-The higher pixel density of the X-H2 is also noticeable and although I did not make time for a high ISO comparison you should expect the A7 IV to perform slightly better in this regard due to having fewer pixels in a larger area.
+The X-H2's higher pixel density is also noticeable.
+Although I did not make time for a high ISO comparison, you should expect the A7 IV to perform slightly better in this regard due to having fewer pixels in a larger area.

-I like the images from both but am probably biased toward the overall look of the Fujifilm files but I wouldn’t say I have a clear favorite.
-Below I have a few more street photography images from the Sony A7 IV.
+I like the images from both but am probably biased toward the overall look of the Fujifilm files.
+I wouldn’t say I have a clear favorite.
+Below, I have a few more street photography images from the Sony A7 IV.

 Autofocus Performance

-In my limited testing, I had no issues with both cameras providing rapid autofocus performance.
-In more demanding eye-tracking scenarios Sony is likely to pull ahead if I am to believe other reviews I have seen on this.
-(I did not test this).
-If Fujifilm updates the firmware as they did on the X-H2S the playing field may be more level.
+In my limited testing, I had no issues with both cameras' autofocus performance.
+However, in more demanding eye-tracking scenarios, Sony is likely to pull ahead if I am to believe other reviews I have seen on this.
+(I did not test this.)
+If Fujifilm updates the firmware as they did on the X-H2S, the playing field may be more level.

 Wrap Up

-My feet are firmly planted in the Fujifilm camp but that doesn’t mean that a Sony camera could not supplement my current setup.
-Sony may have a body/lens combination that is hard to match in the Fujifilm universe.
-Sony may handle autofocus better in certain scenarios.
+My feet are firmly planted in the Fujifilm camp, but that doesn’t mean that a Sony camera could not supplement my current setup.
+Sony may have a body/lens combination that is hard to match in the Fujifilm universe, and Sony may handle autofocus better in certain scenarios.

 My comparison photos are not lightyears apart and you should be able to create excellent images with both of these cameras.